imjliang/Data-Science/README.md

 # Data Scientist wrap-up

-This repo contains some basics on the area of DS/ML.
+This repo contains some basics on the area of DS/ML which I collected from various places.

-  - `underfitting-and-overfitting.ipynb`
+  - `underfitting-and-overfitting.ipynb`: friendly "Kaggle learn" section.